Adiabatic freezing of long-range quantum correlations in spin chains: Introduction

-The increasing importance of quantum discord demands the investigations of procedures to prepare long-range quantum discord in realizable systems.
-In this paper, we report the freezing of quasi long-range quantum discord between the end spins of an open finite quantum spin chain, when the end spins are weakly coupled to the bulk of the spins.
-See Fig. \ref{fig:0}.
-In particular, we find that the long-range quantum discord of the ground state can exhibit non-temporal freezing, while the weak end-couplings are varied.
-We term the observed freezing of long-range quantum discord as ``adiabatic'', as the phenomenon is observed while the weak end-couplings are adiabatically varied.
-Interestingly, the freezing length, i.e., the length of a weak end-coupling for a certain spin-component over which the quantum correlation is frozen, is commensurate with the value of the end-coupling along another spin-component.
-No such freezing behavior is observed for the long-range entanglement.
-Note that in contradistinction to the temporal freezing \cite{manis,expt,freezing, sarandy, titas}, the observed freezing phenomenon is characteristic of the quantum system rather than an external environment.
-Moreover, we find that there exists a complementary relation between the frozen discord value and the weak coupling.
+In this letter, {we report quasi long-range QD} between the end spins of a finite quantum spin chain, when the end spins are weakly coupled to the bulk of the spins. {The work is motivated by the desire to investigate the quantum correlation properties of the end spins due to the collective effect of the bulk spins that act as a reservoir for the end spins, thus giving rise to interesting long-range quantum phenomena.} In particular, we find that the long-range QD of the ground state can exhibit non-temporal freezing, while the weak end-couplings are varied.
+We term the {freezing as} ``adiabatic'', as the phenomenon is observed while the weak end-couplings are adiabatically varied.
+No such freezing behavior is observed for the long-range entanglement. {The observed phenomena makes long-range QD a robust resource, against moderate thermal fluctuations and variations in certain system parameters, for implementing quantum protocols between distant spin qubits.}